Training for Local Government

-Maintaining a Healthy Records Program Electronic Records Management
+Maintaining a Healthy Records Program and Electronic Records Management

 Are you hungry for a plan to manage your county or municipal records?
 Do you have questions about managing electronic records?
 Many local government officials and employees have found answers at these workshops.

 Held every fall in Jackson and in at least one other location, the free workshops are open to county, municipal, and local government officials and employees.
-Please check this page periodically for updates.
-For more information call 601-576-6894.
+This year’s workshops will be held from 8:30 a.m. to 12 noon: